Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. IBC halts on desync.

-Impact: Overlaps and theft; $1M in escrowed assets (high severity).
+Impact: Overlaps and theft; escrowed assets at risk (high severity).

 Recommendations: